-This page aims at giving a broad presentation of the engine and of the contents of this documentation, so that you know where to start if you are a beginner or where to look if you need info on a specific feature.
+This page gives a broad presentation of the engine and of the contents of this documentation, so that you know where to start if you are a beginner or where to look if you need info on a specific feature.

 About Godot Engine¶

 A game engine is a complex tool, and it is therefore difficult to present Godot in a few words.
-Here's however our PR presentation, which you are free to reuse if you need a quick writeup about Godot Engine.
+Here's a quick synopsis, which you are free to reuse if you need a quick write-up about Godot Engine.

-For a more in-depth view of the engine, you are encouraged to read this documentation further, especially the Step by step tutorial.
+For a more in-depth view of the engine, you are encouraged to read this documentation further, especially the Getting Started series.

 About the documentation¶

-This documentation is organised in five sections with an impressively unbalanced distribution of contents – but the way it is split up should be relatively intuitive:
+This documentation is organized in several sections with an impressively unbalanced distribution of contents – but the way it is split up should be relatively intuitive:

-- The General section contains this introduction as well as information about the engine, its history, its licensing, authors, etc. It also contains the Frequently asked questions.
+The About section contains this introduction as well as the information about the engine, its history, its licensing, authors, etc. It also contains the Frequently asked questions.

-- The Getting started section is the the main raison d'être of this documentation, as it contains all the necessary information on using the engine to make games.
+The Getting Started section is the raison d'être of this documentation, as it contains all the necessary information on using the engine to make games.
 It starts with the Step by step tutorial which should be the entry point for all new users.

-- The Tutorials section, on the other hand, can be read as needed, in any order.
-It contains many feature-specific tutorials and documentations.
+The Manual section can be read as needed, in any order.
+It contains feature-specific tutorials and documentation.

-- The Development section is intended for advanced users and contributors to the engine development, with information on compiling the engine, developing C++ modules or editor plugins.
+The Contributing section gives the information related to contributing to the engine development, e.g. how to report bugs, help with the documentation, etc. It also contains subsections intended for advanced users and contributors to the engine development, with the information on compiling the engine, contributing to the editor, or developing C++ modules.

-- Finally, the Class reference is the documentation of the Godot API, which is also available directly within the script editor.
-It is generated automatically from a file in the main repository, and the generated files of the documentation are therefore not meant to be modified.
-See Contribute to the Class Reference for details.
+Finally, the Class reference is the documentation of the Godot API, which is also available directly within the engine's script editor.
+It is generated automatically from a file in the main source repository, therefore the generated files of the documentation are not meant to be modified.
+See Contributing to the class reference for details.

 Have fun reading and making games with Godot Engine!